gantonnikov/flight-network-analysis/README.md

 ---

 ### 📌 Overview
 This repository focuses on extracting and analyzing airport-to-airport flight connections for two representative weeks in September 2019 and 2024.
-Using SQL queries and network science, we model these connections as directed weighted graphs and measure airport importance using PageRank and Betweenness Centrality.
+Using network science, we model these connections as directed weighted graphs and measure airport importance using PageRank and Betweenness Centrality.

 ---